Constraints and detection capabilities of GW polarizations with space-based detectors in different TDI combinations: Results

 \subsection{Detection capability}

 Considering the influence brought by different TDI combinations, in addition to the study of different polarizations, the detection capability is also of great significance.
+In Secs.~\ref{subsec:Constraints_on_polarization} and \ref{subsec:AET_channels}, the SNRs corresponding to different polarizations are computed.
+These SNRs are expressed as relative values, meaning that the value of the ppE parameter does not influence the results.
+In this section, we consider GW signals that encompass all polarizations, as calculated using Eq.~(\ref{eq:SNR_all}).
+For ppE parameters, we set $\alpha_Q=96/5$ and $\alpha_{D,V,B,L}=10^{-3}$~\cite{my_paper4}.
 The detection capability is measured by calculating the total SNR under different parameters.
-The results of five BBHs with different masses under various parameters and using different TDI combinations are presented as shown in Fig.~\ref{fig:detection}.
+The results of five BBHs with different masses under various parameters and using different TDI combinations are presented as shown in Fig.~\ref{fig:TDI_detection}(b).

 For LISA and Taiji, their orbital configurations are similar, thereby yielding similar results.
 In the detection of MBHB, the results of the $\mathcal{A}$ and $\mathcal{E}$ channels are identical and marginally superior to that of the $X$ channel, while the other channels are inferior to the $X$ channel.
 In the detection of SBBH, the $\mathcal{A}$ and $\mathcal{E}$ channels have the strongest detection ability, and the $\alpha$ and $U$ channels surpass the $X$ channel.
 For SBBH with even lower mass, the $E$ and $P$ channels even exceed the $X$ channel, and the detection capabilities of the $\zeta$ and $\mathcal{T}$ channels have also increased.